 How to Make Waffles

-This light, fluffy homemade waffle recipe is easy but only takes about 15 minutes of prep.
-Don’t worry, the rave reviews will make it worth the extra step of whipping the egg whites!
+This light, fluffy homemade waffle recipe is easy and takes just minutes of prep.
+The rave reviews will make it worth the extra step of whipping the egg whites!

-- Ladle batter into waffle iron and cook until lightly browned and crispy.
+- Pour the batter onto a preheated waffle iron and cook until lightly browned and crispy, about 5 minutes.

 Serve with your favorite toppings.